17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 Quiet or Low Noise

 This characteristic is important for beginners because noisy breeds of chickens frighten them.
-For those who are starting out, having a quiet breed of chicken is ideal.
+For starting out, having a quiet breed of chicken is ideal.

 Quiet chicken breeds don’t make noise and are very docile.
-They are not aggressive either.
-So, for beginners, it is important to get a quiet breed of chicken.
+They are not aggressive, either.
+So, for beginners, getting a quiet breed of chicken is important.

 Docile temperament

-If you’re a beginner, it’s important to get a docile chicken breed.
+If you’re a beginner, getting a docile chicken breed is important.
 The best of them are friendly and calm.
 They don’t make any noise.

 They walk around and lay eggs.
-Hence, they’re a good choice for beginners who are looking to raise chickens for the first time.
+Hence, they’re a good choice for beginners raising chickens for the first time.

 Best Egg-Laying Chickens for Beginners